RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Subjective Preliminary Claims/ReadMe.md

 ### Hiding Cyber Crime in Private Sector:
-Similar to the investigations of money-laundering - seen by <a href="https://iosi.global">IOSI</a> - cyber criminal activities can similarly 'clean' in layers.
+Similar to the investigations of money-laundering - seen by <a href="https://iosi.global">IOSI</a> of parties related to her ex-partner - cyber criminal activities can similarly 'clean' in layers.
 For example, layers can be used to trivialize, to hide the cyber crime activities.
 E.g., the use of "Peter Pan" or "Monty Python."
 These accounts point this out within their chats, and Bot Sentinel also saw "Peter Pan" as well as a political name signing.
 This correlates with the accuracy known by the additional skilled influence layers.
 However, there are other companies including for social media community building as seen with the obvious bots and takedowns on YouTube.

 - Many accounts, retweets, and amplifications surround threatening Amber Heard with state-actions, which correlates to the distraction of having Adam Waldman hired by John C. Depp II.
 It is true that these operations are far more volumnious than e.g., against Rose McGowan (thousands of bots), Ashley Morgan Smithline, Brittany Murphy, or Meghan Markle (See folder - Other Case Examples).
 There are also examples of using other softwares and <a href="https://youtu.be/nojknljfvME">tampering strategies</a> from Hollywood fixers, e.g, against Nicole Kidman during her separation.
 - Using 'Timeline Comparisons - Events,' it can be seen that the operations online do not correlate correctly to events, that the data continues despite in-person activities, with the exception that threat analysis clearly shows correlation.
 There is abuse of process with the courtcases and some leaks.